shackett/yeast_metabolism/README.md

 Relative or absolute quantification of various crucial species:

+* boundaryDataBlender.R - Aggregates measurements of cellular composition and media depletion to summarize all of the major metabolic sources and sinks as specific fluxes
+    * Specifies the costs associated with the production of each biomass component (such as GTP and ATP used for protein synthesis)
+    * Generates boundaryFluxes.Rdata - a file which stand-alone summarizes each chemostats boundary flux expectation and coefficient of variation
 * brauer-microarray: RNA abundance across 36 chemostat conditions
-* FTIR: attempt to measure composition using FTIR (not used)
+* <font color='red'>FTIR: attempt to measure composition using FTIR (not used)</font>
 * BulkComposition: measuring the dry weight and absolute amounts of abundant macromolecules which go into making more yeast
     * Protein
     * RNA